-As for the previous reviews, I am trying to write a little every month to give you the best insights possible, and see the progress along time.
+As for the previous reviews, I am trying to write a little every month to give you the best insights possible and see the progress along time.
 Whether good or bad things are happening, I am trying to be as honest as possible.
 Of course, everyone’s story is different and mine should not be taken as the absolute example.
 We all have ups and downs and neither they happen at the same time nor the same way!
 I hope this article can be helpful for all of you who are arriving in Sweden or settling elsewhere around the globe!

 I never thought that a weekend trip could affect me this way.
 And in a very positive way!
 Don’t get me wrong here.
-I am so happy I went to Kiev, and I had an amazing experience there.
+I am so happy I went to Kyiv, and I had an amazing experience there.
 Then, February happened to be a busy month, both at work and for the blog.
 I decided to move away from WordPress.com in order to have more freedom on what I do and what I am working on.
 It has not been an easy month.
 It has been actually quite challenging!
 But a lot of good energy and a positive mindset, which was perfect to overcome another winter month!

 This year, March has been a little more difficult than last year.
 In fact, this winter has been playing with our feelings quite a bit and after some nice spring-like weather, the snow came back and back.
-March is really tricky as the days are getting longer with a lot more day light, but very low temperatures.
+March is really tricky as the days are getting longer with a lot more daylight, but very low temperatures.

 In March we also made the conscious decision of exploring our surroundings better.
 Therefore, we spent a day in Björnö – a nature reserve located about one hour away from the city.
 The landscape there is absolutely beautiful and there were very few people when we went to visit (perks of going off-season).

-But except from this, March was not a very exciting month where a lot of things happened.
+But except this, March was not a very exciting month where a lot of things happened.
 We were both busy with work and so our focus was there!
 Of course, we always go out of the house, for walks or coffee, but this is just daily life, right?!

 I cannot believe how time goes fast but also how some months are busy and others way less!
 This April I started a new Swedish course.
-I did not really wanted to at first, though I knew it would be good for me.
+I did not really want to at first, though I knew it would be good for me.
 I talked about my difficult relationship with the Swedish Language (here), and now I am so glad I took this course.
 Of course, when going to a private course you need to pay for it but I found it great for my self-confidence.
-I realised I could actually talk if I had to and that I actually knew much more than I thought!
-This course was made of 10 classes and so ends in the beginning of May.
-I may write more in details about language courses in Sweden later on.
+I realized I could actually talk if I had to and that I actually knew much more than I thought!
+This course was made of 10 classes and so ends at the beginning of May.
+I may write more in detail about language courses in Sweden later on.

 In April, we also took some time off from work and discovered some new places around Easter.
-We went to Bratislava, Vienna and Prague and this trip has been amazing!
-Not only to disconnect from work, but also to set our minds on what we wanted to do in the future.
+We went to Bratislava, Vienna, and Prague and this trip has been amazing!
+Not only to disconnect from work but also to set our minds on what we wanted to do in the future.
 Sweden is a beautiful country and we enjoy being here, but it doesn’t feel just right for the long term.
 I believe, when you live abroad, thinking about moving again is just like a ‘routine’.
 And, though we call Stockholm “home”, there is nothing that really keeps us here for now.
 This is something in the back of our minds, but for now, there is no plan to move nor quit our jobs.

 Lastly, April was the real beginning of spring for us, and despite a bit of snow here and there, we opened the BBQ season once more!
 The days are getting longer and a little warmer.
 It is finally nice to walk in the city and be outside without freezing!